JSTOR-Labs/plant-humanities/watermelon/README.md

 	attribution="Wikimedia Commons">
 {#paragraph8}

-Diverse types of watermelon are also represented in styles commonly associated with European botanical specimens with the fruits sitting in isolation, such as in Maria Sybilla Merian’s [_Metamorphosis insectorum Surinamesium_](https://www.doaks.org/resources/online-exhibits/maria-sibylla-merian/dissertatio-de-generatione-et-metamorphosibus-insectorum-surinamensium) and the nineteenth-century illustration shown to the right.
-This latter painting is taken from an [album of Asian fruits](https://www.doaks.org/resources/rare-books/album-of-chinese-watercolors-of-asian-fruits/) held by Dumbarton Oaks, likely executed by a Chinese artist working in Malaysia or Sumatra.
-In it, different stages in the growth of the flower and the fruit are shown alongside the seeds and a vivid cross-section, again echoing the whorls of earlier depictions.
-The bright and appealingly visual nature of the modern watermelon left it uniquely open to enrolment into the racist visual tropes of nineteenth-century America.
+Another artistic context in which watermelons were occasionally featured concerns representations of botanical specimens.
+In this case, they are shown in isolation, as in Maria Sibylla Merian’s [_Metamorphosis insectorum Surinamesium_](https://www.doaks.org/resources/online-exhibits/maria-sibylla-merian/dissertatio-de-generatione-et-metamorphosibus-insectorum-surinamensium).
+An example from across the globe is from the [album of Asian fruits](https://www.doaks.org/resources/rare-books/album-of-chinese-watercolors-of-asian-fruits/) held by Dumbarton Oaks, which was likely executed by Chinese artists working in Malaysia or Sumatra.
+Different stages in the growth of the melon’s flower and the fruit are shown alongside representations of seeds and a vivid cross-section, giving a full array of botanical information.
 <param ve-image
 	title="‘Melon d’Eau,’ Metamorphosis, Maria Sybilla Merian (1719)" manifest="https://iiif.lib.harvard.edu/manifests/drs:481769537"